xelwarto/google-apps-groups-sync/README.md

 API support has to be enabled in your Google Apps domain for this application to work properly.
 Documentation on how to enable API support can be found here https://support.google.com/a/answer/60757.

 #####Client Secrets File
 This application makes use of the Google API for making changes to the groups in Google Apps.
-The API requests require proper authentiation and authorization through the use of OAuth 2.0.
+The API requests require proper authentication and authorization through the use of OAuth 2.0.
 This requires that you first obtain a **client_secrets.json** file which contains the required API credentials.
 To obtain this file you must first create a project in the developer console https://console.developers.google.com.
 A good article of how to setup a project and generate the client secrets file can be found here https://code.google.com/p/google-apps-manager/wiki/CreatingClientSecretsFile.

 The **client_secrets.json** file is normally stored in the application **config** directory though you can choose to store it in another location by changing the **config.google.secrets_file** configuration option.
-The **client_secrets.json** file should be protected and the appropriate permissions should be appied to ensure the file is not accessible by anyone other than the application runtime user.
+The **client_secrets.json** file should be protected and the appropriate permissions should be applied to ensure the file is not accessible by anyone other than the application runtime user.

 #####Authoriztion and Verification
 The application requires the configuration of a refresh token used in conjunction with the **client_secrets.json** file to obtain an access token.
 The access token is then used to authorize API requests made by the application.
 The application contains a **setup** command which allows you to obtain the refresh token once you have the **client_secrets.json** file.
-The application setup provides the required steps to authorize the application and verify the authenication.
+The application setup provides the required steps to authorize the application and verify the authentication.

 ##Application Setup
 The application setup is a run once command only required to obtain the refresh token which is then stored in the configuration file.
 The setup command should not need to be ran again unless the **client_secrets.json** file has changed.